 The kind of food that your pet eats will make an impact.
 Obese cats that overeat, or underweight cats fed poor diets, are more susceptible to illness, and therefore pain, which can lead to depression in cats.

 When you invest in a good diet for your cat, then you reap the rewards of a healthy and happy cat.
-A poor diet can lead to pancreatitis, obesity, urinary tract infections, heart disease, and gastrointestinal disorders.
+A poor diet can lead to pancreatitis, obesity, cat UTI, heart disease, and gastrointestinal disorders.

 When to See a Vet